 - Unfortunately we are unable to hold tickets.
 If you are attending with friends or family and you would like to sit together, you will all need to collect your tickets from the box office at the same time.

-- The show will commence at 2pm, and doors to the theatre will be opened approximately 15 minutes prior to the start of the performance.
+- The show will commence at the times stipulated above, and doors to the theatre will be opened approximately 15 minutes prior to the start of the performance.

 Tell your community about our Unwaged Performances with this printable poster.

 The Charitable Tickets Program distributes tickets to community groups and charitable organisations.
 The tickets are used by charities for fundraising activities or as rewards and incentives for staff and volunteers.